 - Use appropriate, relevant keywords in the title of your post

 Esther was pleased that her posts attracted comments, such as this post on community recycling champions.
-She wanted to increase the number of comments.
+She wanted to increase the number of comments though.

 The first thing we mentioned was for Esther to add replies to comments.
-When someone has taken the time to read the post and add a considered comment, adding a comment thanking that person shows that you’re listening.
+When someone has taken the time to read the post and add a considered comment, thanking that person shows that you’re listening.

-Also, when Esther replies as the author, she has the opportunity to develop the discussion further.
-As well as reacting to the comments, she can lead the discussion into new areas.
+Also, when Esther replies as the author, she has the opportunity to develop the discussion.
+As well as reacting to the comments, she can lead discussion to new areas.

 Changing the page layout to show recent comments on every page template is more complex as the blog layout is locked down in a pre-defined template.
 One for whoever runs the Birmingham Mail blogs.

 Using Twitter to build a network